Atnia Card Game Rules Document

 Combat phase outline:

 1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to the horizon.
-After attackers are declared, any triggers/effects created are put into the horizon zone, however only ∞ speed effects are resolved.

-2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon zone.
-After defenders are declared, any triggers/effects created are put into the horizon zone, however only ∞ speed effects are resolved at this step.
+2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon.

-4. Combat ends, return to the main phase, and the player who was attacking becomes the active player.
+4. Combat ends.
+Return to the main phase, and the player who was attacking becomes the active player.
 Notes:

 • You may attack up to three times per round.